GC-public-learning/flutter_1st_app/README.md

 # 14. Expanded widgets

-1) replace the body content by 3 containers
+1) replace the body content by 3 containers in a row
 ~~~
 body: Row(
     children: <Widget>[